ZorinVS/transactions-widget/README.md

 - get_date(date_of_transaction) -> str:
   - Accepts a string in the format 2018-07-11T02:26:18.671407.
   - Returns a string with the date in the format 11.07.2018.

+### main.py

+Functionality:

+- The main.py module provides an interactive console interface for processing banking transactions.
+- It allows users to choose the source of transaction data (JSON, CSV, or Excel) and apply various filters and operations on the transactions.

+Purpose:

+- main()
+  - Provides an interactive console interface for the user.
+  - Behavior:
+    - Prompts the user to select the format of the transaction data file (JSON, CSV, or Excel).
+    - Reads the selected transaction data file.
+    - Prompts the user to filter transactions by status (EXECUTED, CANCELED, PENDING).
+    - Optionally sorts transactions by date (ascending or descending).
+    - Optionally filters transactions to include only those in RUB currency.
+    - Optionally filters transactions based on a search string in their descriptions.
+    - Prints the filtered and processed list of transactions, including masked card/account numbers and formatted dates.
+  - Usage:
+    - Run the script to start the interactive console application.
+    - Imports functions from other modules:
+      - filter_by_currency from generators.py
+      - filter_by_state, search_transactions, sort_by_date from processing.py
+      - read_transactions_csv, read_transactions_excel, read_transactions_json from utils.py
+      - get_date, mask_account_card from widget.py
+    - The main.py module integrates various functionalities provided by other modules and offers a comprehensive way to interact with and process banking transactions through a command-line interface.

 ## Dependencies